sait-wbdv/course-outlines/cpnt200/README.md

 ## Course Learning Outcome(s):
 ## 1. Understand what content management systems are and how they are used.
-Objectives:
 - Explain a content management system.
 - Describe major common components of a content management system (language, database, web server, DNS name).
 - Outline common content management systems requirements (log in, user and permissions management, separation of content and style, Nice/URI /permalinks support, language support, publication management).